leonardofaria/leonardofaria.net/content/2020/11/30/getting-asset-transferred-information-with-lighthouse.md

 </ul>
 </div>

-In this post we will learn how to collect similar data using Lighthouse.
+In this post you will learn how to collect similar data using Lighthouse.
 Here is the recipe (from my [lighthouse-examples GitHub repository](https://github.com/leonardofaria/lighthouse-examples)):

 {{<highlight js "linenos=inline">}}
 const lighthouse = require('lighthouse');